McLeodMoores/xl4j/docs/hints-and-tips.md

 This means your asynchronous thread-pool is not held hostage by cancelled functions.
 We effectively let them do their thing and shut them down.
 Using a fixed thread pool is important though as Excel can easily create hundreds of concurrent threads if the pool is unbounded, and will eventually exhaust the machine's resources.

+# Bugs might be caused by highly concurrent requests to your back-end rather than any issue with the add-in
+I've seen an Excel add-in get continually blamed for stability issues that were actually caused by bugs in underlying systems.
+They often only show up via Excel because that's the only client that does lots of requests in parallel.

+# Observed unexpected behvaiours of Excel
+Excel does some strange things sometimes.
+They almost certainly all have good reasons:

+ - All processing is blocked, including scheduled (timed) command execution, when a formula is being edited.
+ - Sometimes copy/paste fails, leaving toolsbars with smiley faces instead of the icons you expect.
+ - Pressing recalc or hitting F9 often does not force recalculation.
+A better approach is to hit F2 and then ENTER to re-enter the formula in a cell or hit CTRL-ALT-F9 (recalc all workbooks).
+Another thing that will force recalculation is adding or removing a row or column.